Pere Ubu gets through the day Screenshot

 4. Ubu Projex retains copyright to anything a band member may say.
 So, if we like the answer we will post it or use it however we want.

 5. David prefers email interviews.
-Whatever the format, he will read or copy-and-paste from his prepared 'Book Of Answers.'
+Whatever the format, he will read or copy-and-paste from his prepared Book Of Answers.
 There is only one answer for any question.
-If you ask a question that's been asked before then you will get word-for-word the answer to the question he answered before.
+If you ask a question that's been asked before then you will get word-for-word the answer to the question David answered before.
 There is no variance.
-In email answers feel free to cut from the bottom.
+In email answers sent, feel free to cut from the bottom.

-6. For radio interviews, ask the question and get out of his way.
+6. For radio interviews, ask the question and get out of David's way.
 If David needs or wants your input he will let you know.
 "What was I talking about anyway?" is a good clue that he is willing to listen to you now.

 7. David usually makes himself available in the venue after a show.
 He will sign autographs and sit there while you take a selfie with him.
-Don't ask him questions - he won't answer and will likely be so annoyed he makes a polite excuse and moves somewhere else.
+Don't ask him questions - he won't answer and will likely be so annoyed, he makes a polite excuse and moves somewhere else.
 He is off-duty after a show.
 Also be aware that David does not like the frequency range of the human voice and has stopped bothering to listen in that range.
 Best policy is to smile, move slowly and offer him a banana.

 Once Ubu Always Ubu

 Pere Ubu is not a community, or a collective.
 It is not a strictly defined and specific body of people.
 Once you are in the band you are always in the band, subject to recall.
 (The caveat is that if you quit under certain circumstances or if you 'cross the line' then a recall is unlikely.)
 For example, Wayne Kramer is, as far as we're concerned, a member of Pere Ubu because he played in the band as guitarist one night - maybe it was two.
 He didn't quit.
 So it's like the boycott of South African goods - no one ever called it off so it's still going on.
-It's like 'Frank The Storm' here in the UK - no one said it was over so we're now in the 43rd week of Frank The Storm.
+It's like Frank The Storm here in the UK - no one said it was over so we're now in the 43rd week of Frank The Storm.

 Pere Ubu, from the beginning, was meant to be a string of one-off projects, one only coincidentally linked to the next.
 That was how it was set up in October 1975 when we met at Tim Wright's apartment to decide whether or not we were going to continue as a band.

 From time to time the band will be structured in a certain way for specific reasons.
 Some people will be in, some will be out for a project.
 Sometimes the budget forces limitations on band size.
 Sometimes the deciding factor is aesthetic.
-The Pere Ubu Film Unit is an example.
+The Pere Ubu Film Group is an example.
 The Pere Ubu Moon Unit is another.
 Sometimes the deciding factor is simple availability due to scheduling conflicts.
 And sometimes it is a cabal of the American Federation Of Musicians and faceless government clerks in a small Vermont town.

 (There is a corollary - If You're In The Van You're In The Band which means that if you're traveling with us you are subject to the Rules.)

 Michele Temple missed out the Cogs tours - people were asking, 'What happened to Michele?'
 We didn't respond because it's none of your damn business.
 In any case, she is 'back' for the Coed Jail tour.
-Keith Molinè, Gagarin and Darryl Boon are still 'in the band' but not on the Coed Jail tour.
+Keith Molin&egacute;, Gagarin and Darryl Boon are still 'in the band' but not on the Coed Jail tour.
 Why?
 It's none of your damn business.

 Taking Pictures & Photo Pass Protocol

 1. We do not grant photo passes.
 All men are created equal and endowed by Ubu Projex with certain inalienable rights, among them life, liberty and the pursuit of photos of the band.
-No one individual has any more 'right' to occupy space or have precedence.
+No one individual has any more right to occupy space or have precedence.
 No individual has any right to obstruct the view or pleasure of any other individual by reason of any sort of imagined privilege.

 2. We do not restrict citizens of any particular country from taking pictures for their private use and enjoyment.